 The following are subject to state tax and must be added to state wages on your individual tax return:

-This box shows the amount of state income tax withheld for the year.
+This is the total state income tax withheld from your pay during the year.

 These are the wages reported in Box 1.